Why Fire Safety is Important During the Holiday Season

 A few simple steps can ensure a safe, worry-free holiday season.
 Make holiday fire safety part of your celebration and enjoy peace of mind knowing your family is protected.

-For more about teaching your children about fires, check out these resources the American Red Cross.
+For more information on teaching your children about fire safety, visit these resources from the American Red Cross.

 These holiday fire safety tips are brought to you by PuroClean Emergency Services.
 Keep your household safe and your holidays bright.
 If you need expert smoke remediation or fire damage repair, call PuroClean Emergency Services, proudly serving our Ohio neighbors from Dayton to Cincinnati.
 We’re here to help when it matters most.